paw2fajardo/local-tuya-smartplug/README-Docker.md

 - Remote battery monitoring via WMI will not work
 - The app will gracefully handle the missing WMI functionality
-- You can use the mock battery function for testing by uncommenting line 50 in `main.py`
+- You can use the mock battery function for testing by uncommenting the relevant code in `app.py`

 ### Network Requirements
 - The container needs network access to communicate with your Tuya smart plug